Year 4 2023 - 2024

-Our geography topic for the second part of the autumn term is ‘Volcanoes and Earthquakes.’
-In this unit children will explore the dynamism of the earth, learning about its structure, looking particularly at the causes and distribution of earthquakes and volcanoes and their effects on landscape and people.
+This term, our Geography topic for the first part of the Autumn term is ‘Volcanoes and Earthquakes.’
+In this unit children will explore the dynamism of the earth, learning about its structure; looking particularly at the causes and distribution of earthquakes and volcanoes and their effects on landscape and people.
 They will be introduced to the ‘Pacific Ring of Fire’, the most active region on earth, and consider why people choose to live on the flanks of volcanoes and in earthquake zones when both can be life-threatening.
 They will learn that volcanoes have existed throughout geological time, and that there are several different types.
 For our ‘Big Finish’, the children will make their own erupting volcano!

-We will also be continuing our spiritual journey through a focus on bible scripture and an exploration of our trust in God.
+We continue to follow ‘The Way, The Truth and the Life’ syllabus in Religion and continue our spiritual journey through a focus on bible scripture and an exploration of our trust in God.
 This is always a wonderful unit with which to start off the year.

 In science, we will be learning about states of matter, followed by sound after half-term.
 We will, of course, be conducting lots of fun investigations and learning about the practical, real-world applications of the theories that we study.

 In computing, we will begin with online safety.
 We have a ‘worry box’ in class regarding online safety, where children can jot down thoughts, worries and questions which can then be addressed in a sensitive manner during computing lessons.
-Following online safety, we will move onto coding and spreadsheets.
+Following online safety, we will move onto coding and effective searching.

 In the first part of the Autumn term, we will be improving our art and design skills across a range of areas.
 In the second half of this term, we will look at structures within D&T.

 The greatest way to support your child with their learning at home, is to read with them as often as possible – we recommend daily.
 Please can this be recorded in your child’s reading diary which we would like to be brought into school each day.
-Once your child has read their books, they may change them themselves in school.
+Once your child has read their book, they may change them themselves in school.
+Children are encouraged to do this as independently as possible in Year 4.

-Purple Mash: Homework tasks will be set on purple mash each week for your child to complete.
-These tasks will also be set on a Tuesday and will need to be completed by the following Tuesday.
+Other homework: Homework tasks will be set weekly using either Purple Mash or a different learning activity will be set.
+These tasks will also be set on a Tuesday and will need to be completed by the following Monday.
 The tasks will be listed on the Year 4 homework page.

 In the summer term, Year 4 children are required by the government to complete a Times Tables Check.
 This is an online program where children answer 25 multiplication only times-tables questions inputting their answers using an onscreen keyboard.
 Each question has an answer time of 6 seconds.
 There are numerous ways to help your child become more confident and fluent in their time-tables.
-Regular practise on TTRockstars will help to build confidence in a fun and engaging way.
+Regular practice on TTRockstars will help to build confidence in a fun and engaging way.
 The ‘Soundcheck’ area was designed to emulate the conditions of the formal test and will familiarise your child with the format.
-The following website is also fantastic and replicates the actual test.
-We will use this in school, but you can also access it from home:
+The following websites are also fantastic and replicate the actual test.
+We will use these in school, but you can also access them from home:

 Other ways to practise include chants and songs (we will be learning lots in class!), the website ‘Hit the Button’ and additional books and activities which can be found online such as dot to dots or colour by numbers.
 Any questions or concerns regarding your child and this test, please do get in touch.

-During the Autumn term, PE will be on a Tuesday afternoon.
-Please note that as the weather gets colder they will need to wear a navy or black jumper and navy or black joggers (or leggings).
-While the weather is as warm as it is currently, a hat and a good application of sun cream is also recommended.
+During the Autumn term, PE will be on both a Monday and Tuesday afternoon so please remember to send kits in to school on both of these days.
+Please note that as the weather gets colder, children will need to wear a navy or black jumper and navy or black joggers (or leggings).
+If the weather is warm, a hat and a good application of sun cream is also recommended.

 Each day, your child will need to bring their water bottle into school – this will be sent home each day to be cleaned and refilled.
-The school canteen will be providing snacks at playtimes.
+The school canteen will be providing snacks at playtimes, so please bring in the correct change where possible if your child would like to buy a snack or you may provide your own healthy snack for your child to eat.

 Please also ensure that your child brings their coat into school with them.
-I am hoping that the weather will provide ample opportunities for fine weather outdoor learning, however, we wish to be prepared to venture outside as much as possible regardless!
+We are hoping that the weather will provide ample opportunities for fine weather outdoor learning, however, we wish to be prepared to venture outside as much as possible regardless!

 Class Dojo will be used regularly to aid communication between home and school.
-Using this website, we are able to share photos and information about your child’s learning and experiences in school, share relevant information about day-to-day school activities, send and receive messages, and also award points for exceptional behaviour.
-I really hope that you continue to find this a useful tool in feeling continually engaged in the school community and also part of your child’s learning journey.
+Using this website, we are able to share photos and information about your child’s learning and experiences in school and share relevant information about day-to-day school activities.
+We really hope that you continue to find this a useful tool in feeling continually engaged in the school community and also part of your child’s learning journey.

 If you have any questions, please do not hesitate to get in touch.